 OAKWORTH HOMES ANNOUNCED BEST PRIVATE HOUSING PROJECT FINALIST 2019

-Situated in Bramcote, an exclusive suburb, stands this most spectacular development of just twenty four adventurously designed, contemporary homes.
+Situated in Bramcote, an exclusive suburb, stands this most spectacular development.
+Twenty four adventurously designed, contemporary homes.
 Standing proud and imposing, this development is one where design and engineering have blended together to create something out of the ordinary.

-William May Developments Ltd, an experienced, long standing reputable housing developer, won planning permission to construct twenty four contemporary homes in the grounds of an established college.
+William May Developments Ltd are an experienced, long standing reputable housing developer.
+They won planning permission to construct twenty four contemporary homes in the grounds of an established college.
 The designs are far from traditional.
 Offering a contemporary space for the modern family, they incorporate spacious, light and airy rooms, roof terraces for entertaining, (some engineered to take the weight of a full hot tub), brise soleil, canter levered roof systems and a whole lot more.
 All of this set within established greenery and minutes from the nearby motorway.

 There is no doubt that the combination of the adventurous design, fabulous village green feel, well programmed offsite manufacture and effective use of sustainable materials has resulted in a really successful development delivered both on time and in budget and achieving excellent sales results already.

 This exciting development showcases effective engineering, adventurous design and the possibilities afforded by offsite timber manufacture when it is considered at the early stages.
 Interestingly, although from a traditional brick laying background, William May Developments decided from an early stage that lightweight cladding and a rendering system would be the most timely and therefore most cost effective system.